About King County Archives

 Phone: (206) 477-5281

-In 1993, King County Council established a fully funded county archives program “[p]reserving and providing public access to the archival records of King County…having continuing historical value” and designated a new position of King County Archivist.
+1993: King County Council established a fully funded county archives program “[p]reserving and providing public access to the archival records of King County…having continuing historical value” and designated a new position of King County Archivist.
 (King County Council Ordinance 10098, January 1993) Since 1988, King County’s archival records have been housed and made publicly available at 1215 E. Fir Street.

 King County permitting records.
 Photo Credit: Matthew S. Browning.